eamonne/ghostwriter/README.md

   * Example: a prompt that is good at my todo list management.
 It would look for "todo", extract that into a todo, and then run `add-todo.sh` or something
     * (which would in turn ssh somewhere to add something to taskwarrior)
 * Initial config
-  * On first run, maybe create a config file
+  * On first run (or with a flag), create a config file
   * Could prompt for openai key and then write it into the file
   * Maybe an auto-start, auto-recovery?
 * Generate Diagrams